jjc-li/jjc-li.github.io/cs180/proj3/partB/index.md

 <section id="reflection">
   <h2 id="reflection">6 — Reflection</h2>
   <p>
-    Building the automatic pipeline clarified how each stage supports the next: Harris finds many plausible corners;
+    Building the automatic pipeline clarified how each stage supports the next.
+Harris finds many plausible corners.
+ANMS keeps them well distributed.
+Simple normalized 8×8 patches are surprisingly effective when paired with a ratio test.
+RANSAC turns noisy correspondences into a reliable homography.
+The parameters that need to be tuned were the
-    ANMS keeps them well distributed; simple normalized 8×8 patches are surprisingly effective when paired with a ratio test; and RANSAC turns noisy correspondences into a reliable homography.
-The biggest tuning levers were the ANMS <em>K</em> (too small → holes; too large → many weak matches), the ratio threshold (trade‑off between recall and precision), and the inlier tolerance in RANSAC.
-Failure cases mostly came from parallax and large moving objects;
+    ANMS <em>K</em> (too small lead to holes and too large lead to many weak matches), the ratio threshold (it's a tradeoff between recall and precision), and the inlier tolerance in RANSAC.
+Failure cases mostly came from parallax and large moving objects.
-    multiband blending helped hide exposure seams but cannot fix geometry.
 Overall, the automatic results closely tracked my Part A mosaics while removing the manual correspondence step.
   </p>
 </section>